Steroid Induced Gynecomastia

 The Effect of Anabolic Steroids on the Brain

-Anabolic steroids are vastly differently from other illegal drugs in that they do not create a high.
+Anabolic steroids (linked to Steroid Induced Gynecomastia) are vastly differently from other illegal drugs in that they do not create a high.
 However, long-term use of steroids can affect several of the same brain pathways and chemicals as other drugs – including serotonin, dopamine, and opioid systems – that can have a significant impact on behavior or mood.